InRobots/InRobotslab/_pages/workshop.md

 ## Submission Information
 - All the paper should be submited by the [EasyChair](https://easychair.org/conferences?conf=2025irosworkshoptsrf).
-- Posters should be no longer than 2 pages (excluding references) and follow the lROS double column format.
-Information and templates are availablehere at [PaperCept](https://ras.papercept.net/conferences/support/support.php)
+- Posters are without format restrictions.
+The selected authors will deliver a 3-minute pitch+poster display.
 - Each submission will be peer-reviewed by at least two members of the programcommittee.

 ## Publication Partners